Lindt8/PHITS-Tools/paper.md

 While simplified "rule of thumb" calculations can provide crude answers in some very basic scenarios, often it is necessary to fully model a radiation scenario to obtain a much more precise answer.
-PHITS [@PHITS333_ref] (Particle and Heavy Ion Transport code System) is one such general purpose Monte Carlo particle transport simulation code, presently with over 6000 users worldwide.
+PHITS [@PHITS333_ref] (Particle and Heavy Ion Transport code System) is one such general purpose Monte Carlo particle transport simulation code, presently with over 7400 users worldwide[^1].
 Though PHITS can simulate a large variety of complex nuclear physics, it can only do so on the extremely short time scales of nuclear reactions.
-To calculate the creation and destruction of nuclides with time (activation, buildup, burnup, and decay) on any scale (seconds to centuries), distributed with and coupled to PHITS is the DCHAIN [@DCHAIN_ref] (or DCHAIN-PHITS) code[^1].
+To calculate the creation and destruction of nuclides with time (activation, buildup, burnup, and decay) on any scale (seconds to centuries), distributed with and coupled to PHITS is the DCHAIN [@DCHAIN_ref] (or DCHAIN-PHITS) code[^2].

+[^1]: Current PHITS userbase statistics can be found at: [https://phits.jaea.go.jp/usermap/PHITS_map_userbase.html](https://phits.jaea.go.jp/usermap/PHITS_map_userbase.html)
-[^1]: PHITS and DCHAIN are distributed by the Japan Atomic Energy Agency and the OECD/NEA Data Bank.
-For more information, see: [https://phits.jaea.go.jp/howtoget.html](https://phits.jaea.go.jp/howtoget.html)
+[^2]: PHITS and DCHAIN are distributed by the Japan Atomic Energy Agency and the OECD/NEA Data Bank.
+For more information, see: [https://phits.jaea.go.jp/howtoget.html](https://phits.jaea.go.jp/howtoget.html).

 Within PHITS are "tallies" which score various physical quantities such as the number of particles passing through a region in space or crossing a surface,